cloud8421/claudio-ortolina.org/content/posts/a-great-music-system.md

 ## Hardware

+{{< image src="/img/a-great-music-system/music-system.png" alt="A photo of the music system I use showing the R5 player unit and the Pro-ject E1 turntable" >}}

 There are a few moving parts:

 - A [Synology NAS](https://www.synology.com/en-uk) storing all digital files.
 - A [Ruark R5](https://www.ruarkaudio.com/products/r5-high-fidelity-music-system) music system (which can play CDs directly, and that has an integrated amplifier for the turntable).
 It’s been recently discontinued, which does make a bit uneasy, but the manufacturer still supports it and I reckon I can go on for a few years before having to evaluate a replacement.
 - A [Pro-Ject E1](https://www.project-audio.com/en/product/e1/) turntable, playing through the R5.
 Pricy, but it really just works.
 - A [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) with a [HifiBerry DAC2 Pro](https://www.hifiberry.com/shop/boards/hifiberry-dac2-pro/) hat, which allows the PI to play audio with great quality via the R5.

+{{< image src="/img/a-great-music-system/raspberry-pi.png" alt="A photo of the Raspberry Pi 4 with the HifiBerry DAC2 Pro hat" >}}

 None of this is cheap and there’s certainly more affordable options particularly if you’re able to source a different speakers/amp/turntable combo.
 The big advantage of using a Raspberry Pi (or an equivalent off the shelf solution) is that you separate “brain” from “muscle” (and the Pi + DAC hat are relatively cost-effective).